At a Glance

 - Nothing changes about how vendors invoice us or get paid.
 This is on top of the relationship, not a replacement.

-Step 4 — First week of every month, we run the numbers
+Step 4 — First week of every month, the platform runs the numbers

 Before anything goes out to vendors, your team reviews the credit memos in your portal.
 You can spot-check the math on any vendor, void any memo that doesn't look right, or hold one back for review.
 When you're satisfied, you click Send to Vendor on each one (or in bulk).

 The vendor receives an email titled Monthly Account Review, with the credit memo PDF attached and a link back to the portal.
-They can approve, ask questions, or open a discussion — whatever fits the relationship.
+They can approve, approve a specific amount, or decline — and ShelfiQ handles whichever they choose, answering questions with the underlying data along the way.

-Approve.
-The vendor replies "Approved" to the email, or clicks Approve in the portal.
-The credit memo lands in your Approved tab.
-Your AP team gets an email with the approved credit memo PDF attached, so the next step — applying it — happens without anyone having to dig back through the portal.
+- Approve — The vendor replies "Approved" or clicks Approve in the portal.
+The credit memo lands in your Approved tab, and your AP team gets an email with the approved credit memo PDF attached.

-How you apply the credit depends on where your AP lives:
+When a credit is approved, how you apply it depends on where your AP lives:

-- If ShelfSpace runs your AP, your AP person opens the next vendor invoice you're paying inside the portal, checks the box for the approved memo, and sends.
+- If you run AP on ShelfSpace, your AP person opens the next vendor invoice you're paying inside the portal, checks the box for the approved memo, and sends.
 The credit is deducted from the payment amount, and the memo flips to Applied on send.

 - If you run AP in another system, you have two options: download the credit memo PDF from the portal and apply it against open invoices on your end, or we email approved credit memos straight to your AP person so they don't have to log in.
 Your choice.
 The memo stays in your Approved tab as the record of what was agreed to.

-Every credit memo moves through a six-stage lifecycle so you always know where things stand: Drafts → Pending Review → In Discussion → Approved → Applied → Voided (only used when something is genuinely wrong and we cancel the memo).
+Every credit memo moves through a clear lifecycle so you always know where things stand: Draft → Pending Vendor Response → Approved (or Declined) → Applied, with Voided reserved for a memo that's cancelled because something's genuinely wrong.
 See Approval Workflow for the detail on each stage.

 Step 6 — Asking vendors in advance on promotions

 One of the highest-leverage parts of credit recovery isn't the credit memo itself — it's getting vendors to chip in on promotions before they run.
-We surface pre-approval opportunities to your buyer monthly.
+The platform surfaces pre-approval opportunities to your buyer monthly.
 The buyer proposes the promo to the vendor; the vendor approves or declines; if approved, the promotion runs as a pre-approved co-marketing arrangement.

 We have worked hard to make this super easy for the buyer.
 The buyer can simply email the promotion to ShelfiQ, which stores it in the system to be re-surfaced on the credit memo, or the buyer can add the promotion in the ShelfSpace portal.